 IX Converter

-Extract text from IX files
+Extract text from Index and backup files (IX)

 Drop or upload your .IX file